patsteph/personalsite/CLEANUP.md

      - DELETE: Removing signals
    - Check network requests in browser dev tools for proper headers and responses
    - Verify CORS headers are being set correctly

+## Signals API Simplification

+As of the latest update, we've simplified the signals admin implementation:

+1. The original signals admin page (`/admin/signals.tsx`) now uses the proxy endpoint directly
+2. The redirect from `/admin/signals` to `/admin/signals-fixed` has been removed
+3. The inline JavaScript in `_document.tsx` remains as a fallback for intercepting URLs

+This simplification makes the codebase more maintainable and eliminates the need for complex redirects.

+### Next steps for Signals API:

+1. Once the current implementation is confirmed working in production:
+   - You may remove `/pages/admin/signals-fixed.tsx` as it's no longer needed
+   - Consider removing the URL interception code in `_document.tsx` if all API requests are using the proxy endpoint
+   - Keep `/api/signals-proxy.ts` as the primary API endpoint for signals

+2. Long-term solution:
+   - Update all client-side code to use relative URLs
+   - Fix the core API endpoint to handle CORS and authentication properly
+   - Implement comprehensive error handling and validation

 ## Configuration Consolidation